madisollikainen/TrialExerciseGT/README.md

 -i [log\_file\_name]

 The executables produce help messages in the expected way (-h or --help).
 If they are called with just the log file argument, then only root signing is conducted.
-For hash chain extraction add --chain [file_with_requested_lines] and for storing the leaves --leaves.
+For hash chain extraction add --chain [file_with_requested_lines] and for storing the leaves add --leaves.

 For ease of testing the code output, script run_test.sh has been added.
 It calls the test_hasher with numbers.log, storing the signature, leaves and the hash chains for all the lines.